UDT-ITF/website/source/api/index.md

 ### 2.3 Identifier
-The API places no restrictions on the form of the identifiers that a server may use or support, although the identifier MUST be expressed as a string.
-Public facing servers SHOULD use Persistent Identifiers and undertake to maintain the ITF endpoint and underlying resources.
+The API places no restrictions on the form of the identifiers that a server may use or support other than it MUST be expressed as a string.
+Public facing servers SHOULD ideally use Persistent Identifiers and undertake to maintain the ITF endpoint and underlying resources.

 > DISCUSSION POINT: How much do we want or need to go into persistence/preservation?